-The digital beam-forming algorithm relies on gain matching across all receiver channels.
-For example, a typical system has 12 octal ADCs on the board.
+The digital beam-forming algorithm relies heavily on gain matching across all receiver channels.
+A typical system would have about 12 octal ADCs on the board.
 In such a case, it is critical to ensure that the gain is matched, essentially requiring the reference voltages seen by all the ADCs to be the same.
 Matching references within the eight channels of a chip is done by using a single internal reference voltage buffer.
-Trimming the reference voltages on each chip during production ensures the reference voltages are well-matched across different chips.
+Trimming the reference voltages on each chip during production ensures the reference voltages are well matched across different chips.

-All bias currents required for the internal operation of the device are set using an external resistor to ground at the I{SET} pin.
-Using a $56.2k\Omega$ resistor on I{SET} generates an internal reference current of $20\mu A$.
-This current is mirrored internally to generate the bias current for the internal blocks.
-Using a larger external resistor at I{SET} reduces the reference bias current, and thereby scales down the device operating power.
+All bias currents required for the internal operation of the device are set using an external resistor to ground at pin $I{SET}.$ Using a $56.2k\Omega$ resistor on I{SET} generates an internal reference current of $20\mu A.$ This current is mirrored internally to generate the bias current for the internal blocks.
+Using a larger external resistor at I{SET} reduces the reference bias current and thereby scales down the device operating power.
 However, it is recommended that the external resistor be within 10% of the specified value of $56.2k\Omega$ so that the internal bias margins for the various blocks are proper.

-Buffering the internal bandgap voltage also generates a voltage called $V{\text{CM}},$ which is set to the midlevel of REF{T} and $\text{REF}{\text{B}},$ and is accessible on a pin.
+Buffering the internal bandgap voltage also generates a voltage called V{CM} , which is set to the midlevel of REF_T and REF_B, and is accessible on a pin.
 It is meant as a reference voltage to derive the input common-mode in case the input is directly coupled.
 It can also be used to derive the reference common-mode voltage in the external reference mode.

-When using the internal reference mode, a 2Ω resistor should be added between the reference pins (REF_T and REF_B) and the decoupling capacitor, as shown in Figure 37.
+When using the internal reference mode, a 2Ω resistor should be added between the reference pins (REF_T and REF_B) and the decoupling capacitor, as shown in Figure 17.
 If the device is used in the external reference mode, this 2Ω resistor is not required.

-Figure 37.
+Figure 17.
 Internal Reference Mode

 The device also supports the use of external reference voltages.
 This mode involves forcing REF_T and REF_B externally.
 In this mode, the internal reference buffer is tri-stated.
-Since the switching current for the eight ADCs comes from the externally-forced references, it is possible for the performance to be slightly less than when the internal references are used.
+Since the switching current for the eight ADCs come from the externally forced references, it is possible for the performance to be slightly less than when the internal references are used.
 It should be noted that in this mode, V{CM} and I{SET} continue to be generated from the internal bandgap voltage, as in the internal reference mode.
-Therefore, it is important to ensure that the common-mode voltage of externally-forced reference voltages matches to within 50mV of V{CM}.
+It therefore important to ensure that common-mode voltage of the externally forced reference voltages matches to within 50mV of V{CM}.
 The state of the reference voltages during various combinations of PD and INT/EXT is shown in Table 1.